rgwood/systemctl-tui/README.md

 2. Clone the repo and run `cargo build --release` to get a release binary at `target/release/systemctl-tui`

 Optional: alias `systemctl-tui` to `st` for quick access

-## Future Work

-This was thrown together in a weekend.
-It currently only supports read operations (so no stopping/starting services).
-More features to come.

 ## Credits